bvssvni/oup/Syntax.md

 the variables are editable.
 The changes affects the tree directly, without any recompilation.

+##Lists

+Lists can be declared by using comma as separator.
+You can mix the types in a list.

+    var a = 1, 2, 3, 4
+    var b = "Once", "uppon", "a", "time" var c = "I", "am", 67, "years", "old" var d = a, b, c

+Because comma is used for lists, the '.' is used for decimal separator:

+    var a = 1.4, 2.7, 3.323, 4.42309

+All variables are lists, such that a single number of value is treated a list of length 1.
+To create an empty list, use the keyword 'void':

+    var a = 0     // A list of length 1.
+    var b = void  // A list of length 0.

+When you pass arguments to a function, you are passing a list.

+    Add () 1, 2    // Argument are lists.

+To pass multiple lists, use sub-expressions:

+    Join () " ", .sentence {
+        var sentence = "hello", "how", "are", "you?"
+    }

+To access a list item by index, use the '[]' operator:

+    var a = 1, 2, 3, 4
+    for i <- Index () a
+        Print () a [] i

 ##Comments

 Oup uses C++/C# like comment style.